-New York has two cruise ports with their own terminal facilities.
-The first is Manhattan cruise port, located on Manhattan Island's western coast, beside Hudson River.
-The second is the Brooklyn cruise port - approx 6 ml (10 km) to the south, located on the eastern Upper Bay on Brooklyn’s Red Hook waterline.
+New York has two cruise ports with their own passenger terminal facilities.
+Manhattan cruise port (4 berths on 2 piers / numbers 88 and 90) is located on Manhattan Island's western coast, beside Hudson River.
+Brooklyn cruise port (1 berth) is located approx 6 ml (10 km) to the south, on eastern Upper Bay on Brooklyn’s Red Hook waterline.

-New York City is USA's largest, and one of the world's most populous metropolises of all times.
-Port of New York (New Jersey) handles a huge cargo shipping volume, and is the biggest on the US East Coast.
+Port NYC and NJ (New York / New Jersey) handles a huge cargo shipping volume, and is the biggest seaport on the US East Coast.

 Cape Liberty cruise port (Bayonne, New Jersey)

-The port's main tenant is Royal Caribbean (RCI, subsidiary of RCCL), starting turnaround operations from here in May 2006 with Freedom of the Seas ship.
+- The port's main tenant is Royal Caribbean (RCI, subsidiary of RCCL), with turnaround operations from here since May 2006 with Freedom of the Seas ship.
 In 2015, the company's second Quantum-class vessel Anthem of the Seas was also homeported in Cape Liberty, replacing here Liberty of the Seas.

-RCI's roundtrip itineraries from Bayonne NJ are operated the whole year-round.
-Cruises are with duration 5–12 nights and visit popular ports in Bahamas (Caribbean Sea) and Bermuda, as well as in Canada New England.
+- RCI's roundtrip itineraries from Bayonne NJ are operated the whole year-round.
+Cruise itinerary lengths are 5–12 nights and visit large seaports in Florida, Bahamas and Bermuda, as well as in Canada New England.
 During summer, Celebrity Cruises (another RCCL brand company) also homeports one vessel here.

 Highlights: Statue of Liberty, Times Square, Empire State Bldg, Broadway